-Once the local alumni representative has activated your registration data you can move around freely in maxNet, search for and contact other alumni across the institutes, set up a discussion group and enter interesting events into the calendar.
+The maxNet administrator will gladly provide a sign-up code for you.
+After successfully registering, you can move around freely on maxNet, search for and contact other alumni across the institutes, set up a discussion group and enter interesting events into the calendar.

 A typical Max Planck alumnus is somebody who used to work at one of our institutes and feels a sense of community and connection primarily to his or her former institute.
 You will find the alumni representative relevant to your institute here: Alumni representatives.